ygame11092017/ykit-wiki/server/HowToCreateSignature.md

 ### 2.1.
 API get list server game
 Method: HTTP GET
 Params:
-app_id: The id of your application is issued by XCT, use this parameter to classify android and ios
+app_id: The id of your application is issued by YGame, use this parameter to classify android and ios
 xct_id: id of xct account
 sign: Used to verify the request.